 He was amazing.
 He’d drill holes along this line of his devices – usually no more than 3 holes – and then add some grease to his “Pins and Feathers”, then insert them into the holes, wedges facing out.
 He tapped on the “pins”, just firmly, not terrifically hard, very patiently, running from one to the other in sequence.
 As he did this, suddenly you’d hear this cracking sound and the entire rock would split, exactly where he wanted .
 It would just fall right off into the pile of other pieces.

 Here is a Youtube vid of a guy doing much the same thing.
-He is unidentifiable and therefore unattributable for credit by any means I can find, but his lesson is perfect and the video aptly describes the process to a ‘Tee’.
+The short film was made by Port Coquitlam resident and professional instructional designer Brian Thorn, who noticed my placement here and who delivers a perfect rendering of the process on a small scale.
+His lesson is perfect and the video aptly describes the process to a ‘Tee’.
 The virtue of this video is in how it deals with a general stone – one which could be used as either an example of creating shapes or in removing obstacles.
 Both are the same, in the end.

 Indeed, cutting huge slabs of granite into increasingly smaller pieces turns out to be somewhat simple.
 It hurts, “giving away the store” like this – I mean, it seems so specialized – but this is one highly satisfying chore, in the end.
 It always seemed so “Lilliputian”! ;-)

-Anyway, as we discovered our rock hard impasse, I returned to the guy and asked if he’d give me some advice on how to deal with things.
+Anyway, as we discovered our rock hard impasse, I returned to the guy later on and asked if he’d give me some advice on how to deal with things.
 He was kind enough to wander up with me to assess my situation.
+I greased my own improvement by an offer of beer, lol.
+Which was gladly accepted with smiles from his crew.

 He was a virtual fount of information.
 I showed him the parameters of the dilemma and he had a very ready answer: “No problem!
 Just cut that granite out and use it for the wall!”

 I blinked and asked if he’d help us out.
 We could wait for him to finish down the street seeing as how we had major work first, out back.
+We would pay whatever the going rate was.
 He then informed me he was booked for 2 years, lol.
 My heart sank.

 He smiled at me, seeing my obvious disappointment.
 “Tell you what,” he said.
 “You stay around after work and I’ll teach you how to do it.
 You’ll learn this in about 20 minutes.”
 I was dubious, but I was young and dumb and this guy was one interesting as heck guy.
 I gladly complied.